kikossik/kikossik.github.io/_portfolio/p2-ny-mih.md

 ---
 **Median Rent Price by Property Type**
 <img src='/images/box.png'>
-Before delving into the desired analysis, let's take a moment and look at this cool boxplot.
+Before investigating the drivers for rent and sales prices, let's take a moment and look at this cool boxplot.
 This boxplot examines the distribution of median rent prices across various property types grouped into categories such as Residential, Condos & Co-ops, Commercial, Public & Cultural, and Other.
 It is obvious that Condos & Coops have the highest median rent prices on average than any other category.
 Residential properties have relatively consistent and moderate rent prices.
 We can observe a lot of variability in most of the property types.

 **Understanding drivers of Rent Prices**
 This analysis examines the relationship between median rent prices, median income for renters, and average sales price per census district (CD).